Nickssingh/Hyperparameter-Tuning-XGBoost/README.md

 More information on the aforementioned and other parameters can be found [here](https://xgboost.readthedocs.io/en/latest/parameter.html).

 1. Converting dataframes into data matrix
+DMatrix – XGBoost uses data matrix to improve speed and memory efficiency.
+Hence we have converted the dataframes into data matrices.
+More info on data matrix can be found [here](https://xgboost.readthedocs.io/en/latest/python/python_api.html).